 Interested in the concept of self-replicating objects, Yo-yo Mama is an experiment in creating a process that gives birth to a second yo-yo through the act of playing with the object and using rotational molding and vacuum-formed PETG over a CNCed form.

 Yo-yo Mama Movie

-Collaborating with designers Julia Torres and Ben Dayton, this project employed design thinking and user-centered design research to create a wrist-based haptic feedback wearable device for sight-free GPS for the daily bicycle commuter by interviewing a urban cyclists in Chicago.
+Collaborating with designers Julia Torres and Ben Dayton, this project employed design thinking and user-centered design research to create a wrist-based haptic feedback wearable device for sight-free GPS for the daily bicycle commuter.
+This involved multiple user interviews with avid urban cyclists and understanding their most important values of Safety, Health, Economy, and Freedom and having them walk-through their commuting process to discover insights and pain-points that led to the development of this concept.
+This 3-week project occurred in 2014 prior to the release of wearables like the Apple watch and Android Wear devices.

 Participated in the News from Nowhere: Chicago Laboratory workshop led by Tokyo-based Takram Design Engineering with the School of the Art Institute of Chicago design students and faculty in 2013.
 Collaborated with Kathie Chung, Madeline Geftic, and Arianna Petrich to design a writing system for a post-apocalyptic speculative future.
 The Ossto Escribo would be a subcutaneous bone etching device that could record personal and familial histories long after death.
 A 3D printed prototype of the device was presented and shown at the Sullivan Galleries at the School of the Art Institute of Chicago.
 Role: Concept, Design, and 3D Rendering